Manikatlantis/TronBlazer/README.md

 ## **Play Here -** https://manikatlantis.github.io/TronBlazer/
 > I used AI tooling during development, but the project architecture, gameplay systems, and implementation decisions are my own.
+---

+## 🎥 Demo
+I also cut a short intro video using the phonk track **"Estou Livre"** that I use when presenting the project.

+---

 Repo
 ```bash